NCAR/kcor-pipeline/README.md

 ## Requirements

-* IDL
+* IDL 8 or later
+* cmake 3.1.3 or later
+* MySQL developer installation
 * python 2.7+ (including 3.x) in order to run the simulators, the production pipeline does not require python
-* MySql developer installation

 ## Installation